spautz/dynamic-selectors/packages/core/docs/comparison-with-reselect.md

-# Comparison with Reselect
+# Comparison with other selector libraries

-This shows several different ways to write [Reselect's example selector](https://github.com/reduxjs/reselect#example), which -- assuming Redux -- filters `state.todos` based on a value in `state.visibilityFilter`.
+This shows several different ways to write [Reselect's example selector](https://github.com/reduxjs/reselect#example), which filters `state.todos` based on a value in `state.visibilityFilter`.

 #### Plain, unmemoized function